Barney Josephson: House Un-American Activities Committee

 In 1947, Josephson's brother Leon was subpoenaed by the House Committee on Un-American Activities and found guilty of Contempt of Congress when he refused to answer any questions.
 As a result, Josephson was attacked by columnists like Dorothy Kilgallen, Lee Mortimer, Westbrook Pegler and Walter Winchell.
 At the time, Barney Josephson was owner not only of Café Society but also "J. & J. Catering Company."
 Within weeks of these attacks, business at the two clubs dropped by nearly half.
 From 1947 to 1949, George Avakian held New York University's first jazz classes at the nightclub.
 The date of the clubs' closure seems unclear but somewhere between 1948 and 1951.

 In 1953, brother Leon Josephson named him "Warren Josephson," at whose "restaurant" he worked.

 The Cookery

 Josephson subsequently opened a small chain of restaurants in New York, the Cookeries.
 By late 1969, he had reduced the chain to a single restaurant, at University Place and 8th Street in Greenwich Village.
 He then began to feature live music in the restaurant, starting with the jazz pianist Mary Lou Williams who had played at Café Society.
-Following Williams, many of those who had once performed at the club subsequently appeared at the Cookery, including the singer Alberta Hunter, Arthur Tracy, Big Joe Turner, Nellie Lutcher, Eddie Heywood, Teddy Wilson, Rose Murphy, Jimmy Rowles, Sammy Price, Susan Reed, Ellis Larkins, Jack Gilford and Helen Humes.
+Following Williams, many of those who had once performed at the club subsequently appeared at the Cookery, including the singer Alberta Hunter, Susannah McCorkle,Arthur Tracy, Big Joe Turner, Nellie Lutcher, Eddie Heywood, Teddy Wilson, Rose Murphy, Jimmy Rowles, Sammy Price, Susan Reed, Ellis Larkins, Jack Gilford and Helen Humes.
 Live music continued there until The Cookery closed down in 1984.

 Another artist to appear at The Cookery was singer Lu Elliott, who filled the space left by Hunter after she suffered a fall.

 Josephson closed the Cookery in 1984.